Toxicity Detection is NOT all you Need: Measuring the Gaps to Supporting Volunteer Content Moderators: Introduction

-We find a substantial gap in both existing NLP models and LLMs' performance when applied to a diverse set of moderation rules.
-Our analysis shows the majority of moderation rules (approximately $80\%$) are unrelated to toxicity detection, with nearly $70\%$ lacking an HF model designed for their resolution.
-Moreover, LLMs fall short in their ability to detect violations effectively.
-In the case of \textit{r/AskHistorians} rules, nearly half of them have $<80\%$ recall on detecting violations of the rule via both GPT-4 and Llama-2.
-Our study highlights the necessity for future content moderation work to expand its focus beyond toxicity detection, encompassing a broader spectrum of moderation rules to meet the needs of moderators seeking automation assistance.
+We find a substantial gap in both existing NLP models and LLMs' performance when to cover the diverse set of moderation rules that subreddits employ.
+Our analysis shows the majority of moderation rules from the three subreddits ($\sim 80\%$) are unrelated to toxicity detection, with nearly $70\%$ lacking an huggingface model designed for their resolution.
+While one might hope that general-purpose LLMs could fill this gap, our experiments with GPT-4 and Llama-2 show that LLMs fall short in their ability to detect violations of many rules.
+Specifically, both GPT-4 and Llama-2 exhibited moderate to low precision and/or recall ($<70\%$) for half of the rules from \textit{r/AskHistorians}.
+Findings from our survey study also indicate that neither LLM has good enough performance to be useful for $6$ of $23$ \textit{r/AskHistorians} rules ($26\%$), including rules such as \texttt{Scope}, \texttt{Digression}, and \texttt{Sources}\footnote{For explanation of the rules, please refer to \autoref{tab:rules_ask} in appendix.}.
+Meanwhile, our survey study also shows that moderators are excited about an assistant model---they are okay with even imperfect tools if they are well-informed about their limitations.
+For different kinds of rules, moderators have complex needs in terms of model precision and recall.
+For instance, they need high recall for complex rules (e.g. \texttt{Plagiarism} and \texttt{Digression}) and high precision for simple rules (e.g. \texttt{Current Event} and \texttt{Jokes and Humour}).
+Our study highlights the necessity of, and provides a guide for, future content moderation work to expand its focus beyond toxicity detection, encompassing a broader spectrum of moderation rules to meet the needs of moderators seeking automation assistance.